FunnySkillz/daily-cal-fit/README.md

 * User can copy a preset diet plan and then change the plan accordingly to fit his personal needs.

-* User can take notes (his calorie intake of the day, recipe he took for breakfast, etc)
+* User can take notes
+    * personal notes - e.g. what recipes to try for the future
+    * Gym notes - to keep track of the personal progress
-    * personal notes - what he likes, dislikes, any kind of text notes
+    * any kind of .txt notes

 * User can view recipes
   * recipe displays ingredients